Login

 5 The Vase

 The treasure vase is filled with precious and sacred things, yet no matter how much is taken out.
 It is always full.
-It represents the teaching of the Buddha, which remained a bountiful treasure no matter how many teachings he gave to others.
+The Vase represents the teaching of the Buddha, which remained a bountiful treasure no matter how many teachings he gave to others.
 It also symbolizes long life and prosperity.

 6 Banner of Victory